KGEO: History

-Oldies and Talk

 The station was assigned the call letters KGEO by the Federal Communications Commission on May 18, 1981.
 With the new call sign, 1230 AM became one of Bakersfield's first stations to program an oldies format, playing the hits from 1954 to early 1970s.
 The station was known as "KGEOldies".
 During the 1980s, it advertised itself as playing four decades of hits.

 KGEO switched to an all talk format in the late 1990s.
 It featured syndicated shows from Dennis Miller, Dave Ramsey, Lou Dobbs, Clark Howard, Wall Street Journal Radio, America's Morning News and Red Eye Radio.
 Local programing heard on KGEO included Your Radio Store and Californian Radio with hosts Jeff Lemuccci, Richard Beene, Lois Henry, Robert Price and John Arthur.
 KGEO also carried minor league baseball games of the now-defunct Bakersfield Blaze in the California League.

 KGEO later experimented with hot talk carrying such syndicated programs as "The Phil Hendrie Show" and "The Tom Leykis Show".
 Imus in the Morning was heard on KGEO until its cancellation in April 2007.
 KGEO also dropped "The Don and Mike Show" just one week before radio veteran Don Geronimo had planned to retire anyway.

-Sports Radio

 In the early 2000s, KGEO switched to an all-sports format, airing an extensive lineup from ESPN Radio.
 It left sports radio for a few years but on Monday, March 31, 2008, sports returned to 1230 AM.
 KGEO once again affiliated with ESPN Radio and was rebranded as ESPN Radio 1230.

 On April 5, 2011, KGEO changed formats and became a news/talk station known as "$mart Talk 1230."
 That lasted a short time and once again, KGEO returned to ESPN Radio as its Bakersfield affiliate.

+In January 2026, KGEO dropped the ESPN Radio affiliate and rebranded as "Sports Talk KGEO" with Westwood One Sports programming.

+On April 9, 2026, The KGEO call letters moved from 1230 AM to 1180 AM, swapping frequencies with KERN and its talk format.